-Each student is required to attend a bi-weekly practicum class along with students in their year and program.
+Each student is required to attend a weekly practicum class along with students in their year and program.
+Practicums are run in a cohort model.
 Practicum classes provide opportunity for students to share and learn from each other's ministry experiences.